underground-software/ILKD_course_materials/procedures.md

 Signed-off-by: Firstname Lastname <USERNAME@COURSE_DOMAIN>
 ```

-The DCO line must be the final line of the email body right before the start of the patch diff.
+The DCO line must be the final line of the email body right before the start of the patch diff,
+or in the case of the cover letter, before the start of the patchset summary and diffstat output.

 Fortunately, you can make git add this line automatically for you when you author a commit: